Nebraska / Dodge County

 What is the weather like in Fremont, NE year-round?

-Residents in Fremont enjoy four distinct seasons, with warm summers reaching up to 87°F and winters dipping to lows around 14°F. The city receives about 29 inches of rainfall annually and sees sunshine 62% of the year, supporting a variety of outdoor activities.
-This climate offers a pleasant balance of seasonal change and sunny days.
+Fremont experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 14°F. The area receives about 29 inches of rainfall annually and enjoys sunshine on 62% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter